alexander-rykov/user-storage-project/README.md

 Run tests, review and commit.

-- [ ]
+- [ ] Modify UserMemoryCacheWithState:
+  * Stop() should save repository state to the disk file.
+  * Start() should load respository state from the disk file.
+  * Client should call Start() method before making any calls to _IUserStorageService_ to load the repository state.
+  * Client should call Stop() method after all calls to _IUserStorageService_ to save the repository state.
+  * Use "repository.bin" as a filename.
+  * Use [BinaryFormatter](https://msdn.microsoft.com/en-us/library/system.runtime.serialization.formatters.binary.binaryformatter(v=vs.110).aspx) to save the repository user data in binary format (binary serialization).

+Run tests, review and commit.

+- [ ] Use [ConfigurationManager.AppSettings](https://msdn.microsoft.com/en-us/library/system.configuration.configurationmanager.appsettings(v=vs.110).aspx) to store a name of repository user data file.
+Use the setting value to configure _UserMemoryCacheWithState_ class from the outside.

-- [ ] Give your own names to UserMemoryCache and UserMemoryCacheWithState classes.
+- [ ] Give your own meaningful names to UserMemoryCache and UserMemoryCacheWithState classes.

 Refactor, run tests, review and commit.

+- [ ] Run StyleCop, fix issues, commit.
+Mark, commit.
+Publish "step4".
+Merge "step4" into master.
+Publish.

+## Step 5

+- [ ] Use App.config to store the application service configuration.
+Use [custom configuration sections](https://habrahabr.ru/post/128517/) in App.config to bring more structure to your configuration file.

 - [ ] Create a new class for an update notification to reflect the changes on MASTER NODE:
   * ADD event when a new user is added to the user storage service.